Task management pro-tips

 You can convert a subtask into a task.
 Do so by clicking on the task to open up the task view and hovering over the subtask.
 A button will appear to convert the subtask to a full task.

 Note: You can not convert a task into a subtask.
+Feel free to add your vote for that feature request here.

 Creating task templates